davidw93/PrototypeMeanFramework/README.md

 list my todo list.

 * ~~Obtain beer~~
-* ~~Improve Route Bootstrapping so that routes don't have to be defined~~ Done to a basic degree so far
+* ~~Improve Route Bootstrapping so that routes don't have to be defined~~ _Done to a basic degree so far_
-* Improve the way controller files are layed out.
+* ~~Improve the way controller files are layed out.
 Preferably encapsultion in an object literal with defined functions for each route.
-Possible use of conflate during the bootstrapping process to load the file methods and attributes in a prototype?
+Possible use of conflate during the bootstrapping process to load the file methods and attributes in a prototype?~~ - _realised that prototype'd methods don't fit in with the design I have in mind_
 * Write model code such that they act the same way as controllers
 * Expand the usage of the framework's registry so that scripts within the framework can use it natively.